Teaching sheep shearing

 effective insulation.
 Sheared sheep also require more feed to

 maintain their body temperatures, especially during the winter.
+Sheep should not be sheared in the winter, if protection (usually housing) is not available.

 Continuous growth